All Products

 • Error:

-The backup job fails in the console with the message "Job failed, error: -1 Backup or restore of database ""xxx"" failed, VDI error "0x80770004"".
+The backup job fails in the console, displaying the message "Job failed, error: -1 Backup or restore of database ""xxx"" failed, VDI error "0x80770004"".

 Troubleshooting steps:

 2. If the log contains "Failed to receive WebSocket data from x.x.x.x:60305, errno=10054, connection reset" or "Failed to open socket x.x.x.x:60305, errno=10060, connection timed out", the connection between the client and the backup server was interrupted.
-Check the network connectivity.
+Check your network connectivity.

 • Cloud Backup Technical Support Group